Child and Youth Care

 Students must provide the College with a current Police Records Check for Service with the Vulnerable Sector (PRCSVS) prior to field placement and students are responsible for any associated costs.
 If this documentation is not submitted by the deadline identified by the department, students may not be placed in field practice and progression through the program may be delayed.
 If you cannot complete field placement, you will not be able to graduate.

-There is only a 2-week break between the first and second year of the program for students in the January intake.
-Students who begin the program in January will complete the first year, from January to August and complete the second year of the program from September to April.
+There is only a two-week break between the first and second year of the program for students in the January intake.
+Students who begin the program in January will complete the first year from January to August and complete the second year of the program from September to April.
+Please note there is no extended break between Year 1 and Year 2.

 Contact